cutluk/Personal-Website/src/data/about.md

 - At 21, I got accepted in [Amazon's](https://amazon.com) Internship program where I spent the summer in Spokane, Washington.
 During my time there, I created a JavaScript program for mangers that automatically calculated shift critical operation values.
 I then coordinated with system engineers to launch the program officially to 77 fulfillment centers across North America.

-- In the Fall, I was hired as a part-time software developer for a government contracting company, [Emerging Tech](https://emergingtech.co).
+- At 21, I was hired as a part-time software developer for a government contracting company, [Emerging Tech](https://emergingtech.co).
 Here I was able to apply my software development skills with team of developers for the first time.
 This position gave me the knowledge and confidence I needed to finally create my own website development business.

+- At 22, I decided to take the leap of faith and become a full-time freelance developer.
+It was nerve-racking at first, however, the opportunity to be my own boss and ability work on many different impactfull projects was too appealing.
+So far I have had the pleasure to work with some amazing people on some amazing projects.

 # Travel / Geography